Blazar

 Giacomo spend 8 months at RUB as an ERASMUS intern to work on his master thesis.
 Now he's a PhD student at RUB.
 He studies the angular uncertainty of IceCube alert event with a focus on the influence of systematic uncertainties introduced by a limited understanding of the ice properties.

-Patrik Milan Veres (PhD student, based at RUB)
+Patrik Milan Veres (PhD student)

 Patrik